enzzzh/NeuralNetwork/README.md

-# My First Attempt at Making a Neural Network
+# 🧠 My First Attempt at Making a Neural Network

-## Overview
+## 📖 Overview

-This project took approximately **50 hours** of coding in **C++**.
-The neural network features a **self-training** mechanism, allowing it to refine its outputs automatically if errors occur.
+This project represents approximately **50 hours** of coding in **C++**.
+The neural network features a **self-training** mechanism, enabling it to refine its outputs automatically when errors are detected.

-## Features
+## ✨ Features

-- **Self-Training**: The network can repeat its learning process to correct mistakes.
+- **Self-Training**: Automatically corrects mistakes through repeated learning.
-- **Matrix Calculations**: Capable of performing complex matrix operations.
+- **Matrix Calculations**: Capable of executing complex matrix operations.
-- **Function Limits**: Can compute limits of mathematical functions.
+- **Function Limits**: Computes limits of mathematical functions effectively.

-## Getting Started
+## 🚀 Getting Started

-To get started with this project, clone the repository and build it using your preferred C++ compiler.
+To begin, clone the repository and build it using your preferred C++ compiler:

 ```bash
 git clone https://github.com/dadirttheofficial/neuralnetwork.git